JULY 2026

 As a new feature, we are including literary news from authors who we have published in the past.
 If you are among these, and have a new publication/event/activity of interest to our readers, please let us know and we will include it in a timely way on our site.
 No need to wait for the next deadline or publication date.

-Our voyage of exploration and discovery, making landfall every 6 months, continues on our virtual pages.
 To date, we have hosted over 200 authors who have lent us their diverse, wonderful creations.
-Over 300 pieces of poetry and prose have been viewed some 50,000 times by our various readers, residents of 140 countries (more or less, but who counts these things but us?) around the world, maybe even by aliens; who can know until they arrive one day quoting from our pages.
+Over 300 pieces of poetry and prose have been viewed some 50,000 times by our various readers, residents of 140 countries (more or less, but who counts these things but us?) around the world.
+Maybe even by aliens– who can know?– until they arrive one day quoting from our pages.

 Please continue to favour us with your work, your time, and your attention, so we can make each issue the best we can.